tldr-pages/tldr/pages/linux/secret-tool.md

 `secret-tool lookup key {{key}}`

-- Get more information about secret:
+- Get more information about a secret:

 `secret-tool search key {{key}}`